razorpay/blade/rfcs/2021-19-02-units-for-typography-and-layout.md

 _Density independent pixel(height) = 1334/2 = 667_

 That's the reason we design at `@1x`.
-So when we define width and height as `375px` and `667px` and then when it gets rendered on a screen with device pixel ratio as `2` we need to do the math and return the value to the rendering engine as:
+So when we define width and height as `375px` and `667px` and then when it gets rendered on a screen with device pixel ratio as `2` the platforms scale everything up if we use the `dp` as units

 _Device Pixel(width) = 375*2 = 750_